software-mansion/protostar/website/docs/tutorials/08-cairo-1-support/02-project-initialization.md

 ## Creating a project

-To create a new Protostar project with cairo1 support, you will need to run the `protostar init-cairo1` command followed by the name of your project.
+To create a new Protostar project with cairo 1.0 support, you will need to run the `protostar init-cairo1` command followed by the name of your project.
 For example:

 ```shell